ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-10-18-llm-tagalog.md

 ## Benchmarks

-I tested on a variety of large language models, from commercial ones like GPT-4 to open-source models like Dolly.
+I tested on a variety of decoder-only large language models, from commercial ones like GPT-4 to open-source models like Dolly.
 The table below reports the results (Metrics: macro F1-score for Dengue and Hatespeech, F1-score for TLUnified-NER, and tag accuracy for the two treebanks):